-The following article is a summary of the research pertaining to “A survey of Cenozoic mammal baramins” by C. Thompson et al. The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following is a summary of “A survey of Cenozoic mammal baramins” by C. Thompson et al, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

-But despite its long history, most of the tentative created kinds, also known as baramins, that have been identified so far have not yet been validated by newer baraminology methods.
+Despite its long history, most of the tentative created kinds, also known as baramins, that researchers have identified so far have not yet been validated by newer baraminology methods.
 One such method, statistical baraminology, became quite useful in the late 20th and early 21st centuries.
-Most notably, it has been used to better define the horse created kind and differentiate humans from non-human primates .
-What would happen if this method were used on other animal groups?
+Most notably, researchers have used it to better define the horse created kind1 and differentiate humans from non-human primates.2 What would happen if we used this method on other animal groups?

-With the help of Dr. Todd Wood, C. Thompson performed such an analysis that was published in the Proceedings of the International Conference on Creationism in 2018 .
-Some of the questions they wanted to answer with more certainty in their study included:
+With the help of Dr. Todd Wood, C. Thompson performed such an analysis published in the Proceedings of the International Conference on Creationism in 2018.3 Some of the questions they wanted to answer with more certainty in their study included:

 - Are baramins distinguished by “significant, holistic difference” (called discontinuity) from all other organisms?

 - Can we truly detect this discontinuity with statistical baraminology?

 - What morphological features and scientific datasets are most useful for statistical baraminology techniques?

 A long-standing prediction by creationists (including Linnaeus!) is that the created kind is roughly equivalent to the taxonomic rank of family.
 In 2009, Dr. Wood found that 62% of the 73 animal families he studied were in agreement with this initial prediction.4 Would the new Thompson et al. study produce similar results?

 Goal of the Study